-According to the texture of sandy soil, there should be an effective fertilization method that reduces nutrient loss as much as possible for achieving plant productivity and sustainability.
-Foliar/leafy fertilization has been proven in the past decades to be of great commercial importance worldwide.
+According to the texture of loamy soil, there should be an effective fertilization method that reduces nutrient loss as much as possible for achieving plant productivity and sustainability.
+Leafy fertilization has been proven in the past decades to be of great commercial importance worldwide.
 The rationale for using foliar fertilizers includes the following: (1) when the soil conditions limit the availability of nutrients applied to the soil for plants, (2) in conditions where high levels of nutrients applied to the soil may be lost, and (3) when the stage of plant growth the internal plant demand and the environmental conditions interact to limiting delivery of nutrients to critical plant organs (Femandee and Brown, 2013).
 Therefore, NPK foliar application has become a concern of scientists for its dynamic application with the aim of increasing plant growth and yield (Ling and Silberbush, 2002; Jamal et al., 2006; Hamayun et al., 2011).

 The use of different fertilizers has a major impact on crop growth characteristics, including hot peppers.
-Using the sand soil, leaf area $plant^{-1}$, shoot FW and DW of hot pepper plant (Figure 1) were obtained at highest increases with the integrative treatment of "50% of NPK added to the soil + 50% of NPK added as foliar spray" comparing with other integrative ones [e.g., "100% of NPK added to the soil + foliar spray with distilled water (control)", "75% of NPK added to the soil + 25% of NPK added as foliar spray", "25% of NPK added to the soil + 75% of NPK added as foliar spray", and "NPK fertilizers have not been added to the soil + 100% of NPK added as foliar spray"].
-This result may be explained on the basis that sandy soil has a very low cation exchange capacity (CEC; 4.9 meq 100^{-1} g of soil, Table 1) and a large rate of nutrient loss.
-Manickam et al. (2015) reported that sandy soil is a problem due to excessive drainage of water and diminishing contents of organic matter, clay and nutrients, as well as the very low CEC.
-Water and nutrients are easily leached out of this soil due to the low field capacity (FC) and the low CEC, respectively, so water and nutritious stress is common.
+Using the sand soil, leaf area plant-1, shoot FW and DW of hot pepper plant (Table 3) were obtained at highest increases with the integrative treatment of "75% of NPK added to the soil + 25% of NPK added as foliar spray" comparing with other integrative ones [e.g., "100% of NPK added to the soil + foliar spray with distilled water (control)", "50% of NPK added to the soil + 50% of NPK added as foliar spray", "25% of NPK added to the soil + 75% of NPK added as foliar spray", and "NPK fertilizers have not been added to the soil + 100% of NPK added as foliar spray"].
+This result may be explained on the basis that loamy soil has a somewhat low cation exchange capacity (CEC: 14.8 meq 100^{-1} g of soil, Table 1) and moderate nutrient loss.
+Water and nutrients are somewhat leached out of this soil due to the low field capacity (FC) and the low CEC, respectively compared to clay soil, so water and nutritious stress is likely found.
 Therefore, it is difficult for plants to obtain all fertilizer requirements from such soil.
 To overcome this problem, the integrative strategy of applying fertilizers was used in this study to soil along with the plant foliage.
-For example, the sandy soil should receive 50% of the recommended NPK dose and plants should receive another 50% of NPK as leafy spray as an integrative treatment.
-Foliar spraying of NPK is an effective method for plants that take up nutrients through stomata as quickly as possible in order to offset nutrient requirements, which cannot be taken from sandy soil due to their rapid loss.
+For example, the loamy soil should receive 75% of the recommended NPK dose and plants should receive 25% of NPK as leafy spray as an integrative treatment.
+Foliar

+INTEGRATIVE SOIL AND LEAFY APPLICATION OF NPK......41 spraying of NPK is an effective method for plants that take up nutrients through stomata as quickly as possible in order to offset nutrient requirements, which cannot be taken from loamy soil due to their rapid loss.

-Macro-elements were increased significantly by the best integrative treatment of "50% of NPK added to the soil + 50% of NPK added as foliar spray" (Table 3) due to providing plants effectively with the required nutrients compared to other integrative treatments.
+Macro-elements were increased significantly by the best integrative treatment of "75% of NPK added to the soil + 25% of NPK added as foliar spray" (Table 5) due to providing plants effectively with the required nutrients compared to other integrative treatments.
 They are known to enhance plant growth characteristics due to the role of N as an essential component of nucleic acids and protein synthesis, P as an essential component of phosphoprotein and energy compounds, and K as an activator of many enzymes (Helgi and Rolfe, 2005; Singh et al., 2015).